mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 To sum up.
 Dynamic domain modelling must become a first class citizen of domain-driven design, and to support that new citizen we need three new concepts:

 - Agents as representatives of domain processes, controllers, observers, sensors and planners.
+- Agent function defining the agents mapping of perceptions to actions.
 - Events capturing the triggers for a task to be performed
 - Tasks capturing the work to be performed by the agents.

-The internal substance and structure of objects that does interesting things can be complicated.
-Think of the domain model of an iPhone war game with its concurrency.

-To support the design and implementations of these behavioural workhorses of your domain the GoF book provide several useful patterns such as: Chain of responsibility, Command, Observer and State.
-To study these patterns and others is highly recommended.
-For those who want to take it one step further "Doing hard time" (Douglas) is a good read.

-Lastly, processes can be implemented in many ways.
-It can be the model in a iPhone application using grand dispatch, a Java Servlet, a Java thread, an Ada task or as a Unix cron job or whatever mechanism is provided by your platform of choice.
+For those who want to take it one step further Douglas, Russel & Norvig and Jarvis et al are good reads.

 ## Object-Functional languages
 Functional programming goes back to lambda calculus, a formal system developed in the 1930ties to investigate computability, the Entscheidungsproblem, function definition, function application and recursion.
 Functional programming is declerative and have had its home ground in academia.
 Functional languages such as Haskell, F#, Clojure and Erlang have been used in industrial systems.
 JavaScript, one of the most used languages has the properties of a dynamically typed functional language in addition to the imperative and object oriented paradigme (Wikipedia).